-Najjawa Haughton - I began dancing at age 3 concentrating on jazz, tap and ballet.
-By 7 I danced at the Dance Institute of Washington until I was 9, focusing on ballet and jazz.
-I was later accepted to a performing arts program at Hyattsville Middle School for dance where I learned the importance of competing and performing.
-After completing that experience I was accepted to Duke Ellington School of the Performing Arts where I gained a better appreciation for dance, I saw growth in my skills and became more inclined with Modern, Ballet and African.
-I was taught by Sandra Fourtin Green, Cathy Smith and was fortunate enough to take classes with many other great dance legends.
-Once I graduated with a concentration and degree in dance I relocated to Atlanta and began teaching with after school programs such as AOC and Generation infocus.
-I enjoy enhancing the youth that takes interest in dance, knowing that it requires great discipline and strength i find myself compelled to enhance these qualities with my experience.
+Najjawa - Teacher - Began dancing at age 3 concentrating on jazz, tap and ballet.
+By 7 she began dancing at the Dance Institute of Washington, focusing on ballet and jazz.
+Najjawa was accepted to Duke Ellington School of the Performing Arts where she gained a better appreciation for dance, it was here where her love and passion for the arts and dance truly blossomed she saw growth in her skills and became more inclined with Modern, Ballet and African.
+She was taught by Sandra Fourtin Green, Cathy Smith and was fortunate enough to take classes with many other great dance legends.
+Once she graduated with a concentration and degree in dance Najjawa relocated to Atlanta and began teaching with after school programs such as AOC and Generation infocus.
+Najjawa is PBT certified, and has a love for teaching and growing young dancers .

 Noa - Teacher - In her formative years, Noa Colvin danced jazz and hip hop competition, winning multiple state titles.
 Then began training locally at Atlanta Dance and Music Academy in various genres such as: contemporary, horton, ballet, and jazz.
 Changing gears in her teens, she focused more on her ballet technique.
 At 16 she began training with American Ballet Theatre and floated between their sister schools: JKO (Jaqueline Kennedy Onasis) and WJG (William J. Gillespie).
 At 18, she joined Philadelphia Ballet, formerly known as Pennsylvania Ballet, until 2021 when she returned to Atlanta.